Digital Safety: An Ongoing Conversation

 - Explain that public Wifi is not a secure environment for sharing sensitive information like account numbers, medical information, or financial documents.

-- Explore apps, features, and settings together with your kids!
-Download an app together and walk through each of the areas of the app, discussing each feature and make choices about how it can be used, and if certain sections should be turned off.
+- Explore apps, features, and settings with your kids!
+Download an app together and walk through each of the areas of the app, discussing each feature and making choices about how it can be used and whether certain sections should be turned off.

 Quick Tips and Videos